gardenlinux/ostree-image-builder/README.md

 > [!NOTE]
 > The `ostreeImage` will download a copy of the OSTree repository from the Garden Linux artifact storage.
 You don't need to run `ostreeRepo` locally.
+To build an image based on your self-created repo, copy the output file from the `ostreeRepo` build to `debian/features/ostreeImage/ostree-debian-repo-(amd64/arm64).tar.gz`, depending on your local architecture.
+This applies both to the Garden Linux and the Debian builder.

 ### Garden Linux